 The soft drink has become Americans most popular non-alcoholic beverage.
 The soft drink is cool and refreshing.
 It sizzles and tingles on your tongue as it goes down.
 It packs a powerful punch to your taste buds, with rich twists of texture and flavor.
 It comes in variety of bold dark flavors and fun fruity combinations.

 But the major cause for concern does not lie in its flavor, of course.
 It lies in its extremely high sugar content.
-Soft drinks contain an average of 6-11 teaspoons of sugar a day.
+Soft drinks contain an average of 6-11 teaspoons of sugar per 12 oz serving.
 The average consumer is not aware of this because the label records the sugar in the form of grams.
 The sugar content in most candy bars is also listed as grams.
 When you compare both labels the sugar grams are the same, give or take a few grams.
 In other words a regular soft drink contains just as much sugar as a candy bar.

 The American Journal of Clinical Nutrition reports that consumption of sugar-sweetened beverages, particularly carbonated soft drinks, may be a key contributor to the epidemic of overweight and obesity.